 The Spectrum Defined

-The electromagnetic spectrum extends in both directions from the visible range.
+The electromagnetic spectrum (or more commonly known as the radio airwaves) extends in both directions from the visible range.
 Shorter-wavelength, higher frequency "light" includes ultraviolet, x-rays, and cosmic rays.
 Longer-wavelength, lower-frequency "light" includes first infrared light then, as wavelengths become longer and longer, radio waves.
 The early physicists also found that electrons travelling through wires are surrounded by both electric and magnetic fields, and that a wire carrying an alternating current is surrounded by electric and magnetic fields varying in intensity at the same frequency as the electric current.
 Furthermore, the wire radiates energy that propagates just as do light waves with a frequency and wavelength corresponding to the frequency of the alternating current in the wire.

 The basic developments of Hertz and Marconi in the waning years of the 19th century preceded radio transmission of voice and music signals by only a decade.
 Commercial broadcasting began in 1920 when KDKA in Pittsburgh was granted a license.
 All that was required to use radio techniques for these purposes was to develop ways to achieve the following: first, add the voice or music signals to a suitable alternating current called the carrier (modulating the carrier with the information signal); second, generate an electromagnetic wave capable of detection at a distant site using Hertz's and Marconi's findings; third, remove the information signal from the carrier (demodulating the carrier); and finally, convert the electrical signals to sound waves that the listener can hear.
 These technical achievements were being pursued in the telephone and recording industries, and thus, were quickly available for broadcasting.